globe-and-citizen/layer8-interceptor-rs/README.md

 The example can be found in the [wgp](./service_provider_mock/wgp/) directory.
 Navigate to it and follow the README for a trial run.

+> [!NOTE]
+> The wasm module needs to be bootstrapped to the Vue frontend.
+Please see [vite.config.js](./service_provider_mock/wgp/frontend/vite.config.js) for the configuration.

 ## Tests With Code Coverage

 To generate code coverage we use `cargo-llvm-cov`.
 To install it run: